ccos89/dalle3-for-anki/README.md

 You can also package your own version of the addon by cloning/downloading this repository and compressing the contents of the \src folder into a .zip folder.
 The contents of the \src folder must be the top level of the .zip folder (no intermediary folder).
 You can then just rename the .zip extension to .ankiaddon and you will have an Anki addon.
 This is useful if you want to edit the underlying code (see [Advanced Usage](#advanced-usage)).

+*I have tested this addon with Windows 10 and 11 in both Qt6 and Qt5 versions of Anki 24.04.1 without issues.
+I do not have access to MacOS and do not have a Linux box set up properly to test support there, so Windows is the only official OS I can support, but I don't see any reason why it wouldn't work elsewhere.
+I am open to accept PRs to fix any issues that arise.*

 ### 	&#127758; OpenAI API Access